 I have a friend, Jess Maney, founder of Y-Fit Fitness Training, who has spent 20 years studying the science of the human body and formulating programs for his clients that get results.
+He is often asked by his clients, “How do I improve my health?”
 I was intrigued when Jess said that after he explains the strength training and nutrition aspects of his program for a new client, he then says, “Now what I am going to tell you to do next is so important that if you don’t do it, none of the rest of this is going to matter.”
 My first thought was, “Wow, this must be critical, what could it be?”
 His answer was to drink the amount of water he assigns you each and every day.
 His water assignment varies according to individual circumstances, but is typically about 60 percent of body weight in pounds converted to ounces.
 For a person weighing 180 lbs, that would translate into 108 ounces of water per day.

 Medical and health professionals agree that the benefits of drinking enough water daily include:

 - Increases Energy & Relieves Fatigue